Pegaso: 1980s

 these trucks being launched in 1987.

 In rally racing, Pegaso all-wheel-drive trucks won the 1985 Rallye des Pharaons and the 1986 Paris-Dakar.

 1990 Iveco takeover

 After a joint takeover by Daimler-Benz and MAN aborted at the last hour, Iveco bought Enasa in 1990.
 At that time, Pegaso offerings included the Ekus (a light truck, actually a rebadging of the Volkswagen LT and MAN-VW G ranges), Mider (medium), Troner (heavy), Trakker (off-road), and Podium (omnibusses and coaches) ranges.
 A 500 hp futuristic concept truck designed by Francisco Podadera, the Pegaso Solo 500, had been exhibited at the Barcelona Motor Show in 1989.

 Demise

-Most of the Pegaso ranges disappeared from the market shortly after the take-over by Iveco.
+Most of the Pegaso ranges disappeared from the market shortly after the Iveco takeover.
 On July 12, 1994, the last Pegaso Troner left the production line of the factory at Barajas (Madrid); the last Pegaso engine was made in 1995; Iveco has never stopped using the Pegaso brand, using it mainly as a secondary brand.